ubccr/ccrdocs/pages/howto/easybuild.md

+==This document is a work in progress.
+The example shown is a simple one and does not address all the possible issues you might run into compiling and installing software.==

 # An Easybuild Example

-We recommend CCR users utilize the Easybuild framework when installing software.
-This tool ensures that the compilation and linking that happens during a software installation is done correctly and will work with our systems.
-We do not offer instruction on using Easybuild.
+CCR staff utilize the Easybuild framework when installing software and this tool is made available to CCR users to install software themselves.
+Easybuild ensures that the compilation and linking that happens during a software installation is done correctly and will work with our systems.
+CCR staff do not offer courses on using Easybuild, nor are we able to troubleshoot issues you might run into.
 However, there is excellent [documentation](https://docs.easybuild.io/) and [tutorials](https://tutorial.easybuild.io/) provided by Easybuild developers.

 ## Easybuild Background